James4Ever0/notes/SEO search engine optimization SEMrush alternative.md

 semrush does SEO, SEM, and SMM.

-put social media buttons on webpages to let users share the content? that's part of SMM.
+put social media buttons on webpages to let users share the content, usually by passing parameters in url, which is part of SMM.

 ## tools